Ublius/HSOreCTF/README.md

 ## License

 The code is licensed under AGPLv3+.
-All of the content of the website (besides the Colorado School of Mines logo) is Copyright (c) Mines Oresec 2023.
+All of the content of the website (besides the Colorado School of Mines logo) is Copyright (c) Mines OreSec 2025.